 I have personal concerns with this movement (which I support in both principle and practise) but those can be held for another day.

 The second point I made during that public forum is, our farm future of western Canada is increasingly twinned with the future of bearded, plain-clad men (and kerchief-covered, dress-wearing women) sporting rather German accents.
 If you don’t live in western Canada, the answer is: Hutterites.
 Hutterite colonies (Hutterian brethren) offer socially integrated, religious-based, well-funded and well-resourced entities that are at the forefront of farming.
 They have an immense manpower base – kids often leave school at 14 to enter adult, full-time productive farm life, with specific roles and training.
+They even know how to properly operate equipment and machinery such as those used farm equipment.
 Hutterite farms are massive mixed farms that straddle both commercial productive agriculture (from grains to pork to dairy) and subsistence-based, farm-raised produce for sale at farmers’ markets or direct to consumers.
 I get my chickens and eggs from one of five local Hutterite colonies near Biggar, and buy plenty of produce in the summer.

 Hutterite men were everywhere at the Crop Production Show.
 And the agricultural retailers, wholesalers, buyers, and manufacturers gave them full attention.
 With their increasing land base, connections to both commercial and local-style agriculture, and solid financial backing, the Hutterite farms are major players in our agricultural future and a model and lesson in how to balance the competing demands of commercial agriculture to feed a growing world population (hear Bill Gates get excited about fertilizer and feeding the world) with the need to provide consumers with confidence in our clean, healthy food (see the A & W campaign for better beef).